 Six-year-old girls are experiencing some change in their daily lives.
 They’re spending more time away from home now that they’re full-time students.
 At 6 years old, they might be more influenced by their friends and other kids than they are by mom and dad.
 Although they still need a lot of supervision and reassurance, they are building independence.
 Buying toys may feel strange now.
 The things they loved as toddlers probably don’t excite them anymore, and now you feel a little lost.

 Top 10 Best Gift Ideas And Toys For 6 Year Old Girls – Reviewed

-She probably has a million crayons laying around now.
+Your little girl probably has a million crayons laying around now.
 Gather them up and let her make fun melted creations with this Crayon Factory Custom Creations tool.
+It’s one of the best toys for not only inspiring some creativity for kids, but also up-cycling any old crayon ends accumulated over the years.

 The crayon factory comes with generic crayons, but she can mix her own.
 When she drops them into the container, the machine melts them down and molds them into one of the provided shapes.
 She can make a dog, heart, or car.
 It comes with a power adaptor, and the machine shuts off after ten minutes of non-use for safety reasons.
 It also includes eight crayons and three molds, plus a handy crayon wrapper ripper.

 She’ll love experimenting with mixing colors and creating colorful molds.
-When she finishes the shape, she can use it to color, too.
+When your little one finishes the shape, she can use it to color, too.
 It’s a way for her to see cause and effect, but also it helps her to practice patience as the molds fill up and she carefully frees them.

 Melissa and Doug’s ice cream counter is a 28 piece Scoop and Serve kit that lets her create her own sweet creations.
 It comes with the wooden ice cream bar, plus eight different scoops of ice cream.
 Each scoop is hollow on the inside so she can stack build her perfect ice cream treat.